forth2020/zoom-presentations/README.md

 📽 [Forth programming challenge](https://www.youtube.com/watch?v=QuyVRCUzmJg), by Peter Jackaki

-Peter presents several interesting submission from group members to his Forth Programming challenge of the month on the topic of text scrolling.
+Peter presents several interesting submissions from group members to his Forth Programming challenge of the month on the topic of text scrolling.

 📽 [Recording of the meeting](https://www.youtube.com/watch?v=fHKnpDcqtUo)